cdleveille/emudeck-config-helper/README.md

 ```

 3. Download the latest release and extract it to anywhere on the Steam Deck.
-4. Mark the `srm-parser-enable` file as executable: Right-click > Properties > Permissions > Check the 'Is executable' checkbox > OK
+4. Mark the `emudeck-config-helper` file as executable: Right-click > Properties > Permissions > Check the 'Is executable' checkbox > OK
-5. Double-click the `srm-parser-enable` file to run.
+5. Double-click the `emudeck-config-helper` file to run.
 Feel free to create a desktop shortcut for it if you prefer.